Five Steps to Obtaining a Mortgage

 Lenders and mortgage insurers look at a variety of factors, but the two most important are your monthly mortgage payment and your total debt load, relative to your gross income.
 You may hear a lender call this your “debt-to-income ratio.”

 Talk to several lenders of different sized banks.
-Rates and fees are typically very competitive between lenders of similar loan products, so it’s often more important to focus on other factors, including the level of service provided and how well they’ve executed transactions for other buyers.
+Rates and fees are typically very competitive between lenders, so it’s often more important to focus on other factors, including the level of service provided and how well they’ve executed transactions for other buyers.

-However, the type of mortgage you are seeking may also impact your choice of lender, since some are more familiar with certain mortgage programs than others.
-This is so important to understand, and lenders should understand that you will be shopping around.
+The type of mortgage you are seeking may also impact your choice of lender, since some are more familiar with certain mortgage programs than others.

 Especially these days, different banks can offer different programs.
 We’ve seen clients save over $200 a month on their mortgage payments just by talking with another lender that had a loan program the first bank they spoke to wasn’t able to offer!